 The Mazda 3 is one of the best selling compact cars here in Canada and it’s easy to see why.
 It looks great, drives even better, and is reasonably priced.
-For 2019, Mazda didn’t change the recipe but improved upon it with the introduction of the 4th generation Mazda 3.
+This year, Mazda didn’t change the recipe but improved upon it with the introduction of the 4th generation 2019 Mazda 3 GT.

 Engine – The new Mazda 3 is available with 2 engine options.
 A base 2.0L producing 155 hp and a 2.5L producing 186 hp and 186 lb-ft of torque as equipped in this GT trim.
 Because this 2.5L engine is naturally aspirated, throttle response is immediate.
 However, because it is not turbocharged like many other compact cars in this segment, it doesn’t feel as punchy when you put your foot hard on the throttle pedal.
 Mazda can easily fix this by putting in the 2.5L turbocharged engine from the CX-5 in the Mazda 3 along with the AWD system and perhaps call it a “Mazdaspeed”.
 But that’s a story for another time.
 To get the most out of this naturally aspirated 2.5L engine, you have to take it up in the rpm range.